What is the Master of Horticulture Award?

-The Master of Horticulture (MHort) qualification is designed for those who wish to grow their career in a flexible way.
+The Master of Horticulture (MHort) Award is designed for those who wish to grow their career in a flexible way.

-A degree-level award studied over three to five years, the MHort provides an affordable and high-quality learning experience, which links candidates to a range of professional networks and provides improved managerial skills.
+A degree-level award studied over three years, the MHort provides an affordable and high-quality study experience, which links candidates to a range of professional networks and provides improved business and managerial skills.

 By the end of the award, successful candidates have an overview of the horticultural industry within a global context.
-Alongside this, they develop improved research, analytical, communication and decision-making skills that will provide a better understanding of horticultural challenges and appropriate management strategies.
+Alongside this, they will have developed improved research, analytical, communication and decision-making skills that will provide a better understanding of horticultural challenges and appropriate management strategies.

-We have revised our content, see our Master of Horticulture fact sheet to find out more about the programme.
+See our Master of Horticulture fact sheet (1.4MB pdf) to find out more about the programme.

 How will I learn?